AVAILABLE IN eBOOK AND PAPERBACK FORMATS

 For the first time in his life, Spenser wants something for himself.

 Unfortunately, a decades-long conspiracy is playing out behind the scenes, and he’s quickly left questioning if his affection for Poppy is genuine or a carefully crafted illusion created by the one person he thought he could trust.

-The Dangerous Son is a dark and erotic romantic thriller set in a world where deception is the norm and the truth can’t be trusted.
+The Dangerous Son is a dark, angsty, and erotic romantic suspense novel set in a world where deception is the norm and the truth can’t be trusted.